twotango/messenger/Research/strategy.md

 Train a model to predict motion types and incorporate them as a new column in the user's dataset.
 Utilize timestamps, frequency, and duration data to provide contextual assistance within the app.

 Integrate motion types into a language model for predicting activity/gesture types.
-Ensure model fine-tuning based on user feedback through a real-time feedback loop facilitated by Node-RED.
+Ensure model fine-tuning based on user feedback through a real-time feedback loop facilitated by Node-RED and potassium library.

 **##Other Considerations:**